jorisheijkant/eu-tenders/README.md

 ## TODO:

 - Parse all the necessary values of the XML so they end up in the csv file.
 [See here](https://docs.python.org/3/library/xml.etree.elementtree.html).
 This above may also lead to better results using the labeling.
+- Make the prompt better!
+Also I'd suggest using a more capable version of Llama, that also includes better Dutch understanding.
+- Include labeling irregularities in the prompt.

 ## Further hints: